Fanatical Love – Do Your Guests Feel That About Your Casino?

 Do your guests fanatically love your casino?
 Does your casino offer such a superior gaming experience that it generates that kind of devotion at the customer level?

 The fanatical love question comes from none other than Forbes magazine.
-In a recent opinion piece, publisher Rich Karlgarrd didn’t write about the gaming industry, but his point was well taken.
+In an opinion piece, publisher Rich Karlgarrd didn’t write about the gaming industry, but his point was well taken.
 He laid out seven skill sets of successful corporations and one of them had to do with customer devotion.
 Karlgarrd wrote that “products must stick out to get noticed and be loved fanatically by users to get real momentum.”
 Successful companies achieve that goal.
 (I added the italics, by the way.)

 From my point of view, an equally important question is whether casinos have even the foggiest notion of how guests feel about them.
 I think few casinos really know if their guests love them and are fanatical about them.
 Karlgarrd calls these customers fanatics, and we call them advocates.
 Advocates are the deciding factor in your casino’s future success.

 So what do you do if you don’t know how your guests feel about you?
 Fortunately, that’s simple.
 You measure how many advocates you have.
 If you measure the degree to which your customer base is composed of advocates and express it as an index, you have a powerful number.
 From that moment forward, the index is a benchmark for future success.
 The more advocates you have, the higher the index number and the greater your success.
 Advocates are critical to your bottom line because they return to your casino again and again to play (repeat business).
 They tell others about your casino and encourage them to give your property a whirl.
 That creates new customers (new business).
 If those new customers become advocates, the cycle starts again.